jflamy/owlcms4/docs/Refereeing.md

 Jury decisions are shown to the other technical officials consoles to keep them informed.
 The announcer can then inform the public, coaches and athletes of the outcome.
 ![090_JuryReversal](img/Refereeing/090_JuryReversal.png)

-## Jury Head Keypad
+## Jury Console Keypad

-  - In order to support a physical jury chief keypad, the following shortcuts are bound.
+  - In order to support a physical jury console keypad, the following shortcuts are bound.
 Note that the shortcut keys are as defined in the following standard: https://www.w3.org/TR/uievents-code/#key-alphanumeric-writing-system.
 To our knowledge, these keys are in the same location on almost all national keyboards.
     - "d" opens the deliberation dialog and starts a jury break (`KeyD` event code)
     - "g" to indicate a good lift  (`KeyG` event code)
     - "b" to indicate a bad lift  (`KeyB` event code)
     - "c" to call the technical controller (ex: for a loading error where the athlete will need to make a decision) (`KeyC` event code)
     - "Escape" to close the dialog and ends the jury break (`Escape` event code)
+    - "t" to start a technical break if the Jury spots a technical issue (`KeyT` event code.)
+The process is the same as for a deliberation. "c" can be used to call the controller, and "Escape" ends the technical pause.